 Another key tip to make the most of your avalanche snow shovel is to dig from below.
 Use the slope and angle of the mountain to your advantage.
 Digging in from the side, or even from the bottom if the snow is stable enough, will allow you to drag your friend out of the snow rather than pull them upwards vertically.
 This is especially true if they are buried deep beneath the snow.

-Other Uses for an Avalanche Snow Shovel
+Other Uses for a Snow Shovel

 Though an avalanche snow shovel is used primarily for rescuing buried friends, they can be used for a number of other tasks as well.